Hundred Days: Restoration of Louis XVIII (8 July)

 On 8 July, the French King, Louis XVIII, made his public entry into Paris, amidst the acclamations of the people, and again occupied the throne.

 During Louis XVIII's entry into Paris, Count Chabrol, prefect of the department of the Seine, accompanied by the municipal body, addressed the King, in the name of his companions, in a speech that began "Sire,—One hundred days have passed away since your majesty, forced to tear yourself from your dearest affections, left your capital amidst tears and public consternation. ...".

 Surrender of Napoleon (15 July)

 Napoleon on Board the Bellerophon, exhibited in 1880 by Sir William Quiller Orchardson.
 Orchardson depicts the morning of 23 July 1815, as Napoleon watches the French shoreline recede.

 Unable to remain in France or escape from it, Napoleon surrendered to Captain Frederick Maitland of in the early morning of 15 July 1815 and was transported to England.
-Napoleon was taken to the island of Saint Helena where he died as a prisoner in May 1821.
+Napoleon was taken to the island of Saint Helena where he died a prisoner in May 1821.